ToCSharp/AsyncWebDriver/README.md

 It is example how to extend WebDriver functionality.

 ## [AsyncFirefoxDriverExtensions](https://github.com/ToCSharp/AsyncFirefoxDriverExtensions)
+* LiveIp to get ip
-LiveIp and LivePreferences to get ip and Firefox preferences of running profile.
+* LivePreferences to view and edit Firefox preferences of running profile
+* AddonManager have methods GetAddonsList, InstallAddon, InstallTemporaryAddon, UninstallAddon.